GFW Technical Review 05 – Shadowsocks

 key = MD5(password) ++ MD5(MD5(password) ++ password) ++ ...

 where ++ denotes concatenation.
 This derivation is repeated until enough key bytes are generated for the chosen cipher.
 Next, the master key and IV are fed into a keystream generator to produce a stream of pseudorandom bytes.
 Each byte of the keystream is XORed with the corresponding byte of the plaintext to produce ciphertext.
 Because both ends share the same master key and IV, they generate identical keystreams and can perform the same XOR operation for both encryption and decryption.
-Since this process is deterministic, using the master key alone would produce identical ciphertext from identical plaintext – hence the IV adds randomness to ensure different encryptions of the same data yield different ciphertext.
+Since this process is deterministic, using the master key alone would produce identical ciphertext from identical plaintext.
+The IV adds the randomness needed for different encryptions of the same data to yield different ciphertext.

 Shadowsocks supports over a dozen stream cipher schemes with varying security and performance characteristics, but they all follow this same fundamental process, just with different keystream generators.

-A key drawback of stream ciphers is that they provide only confidentiality, not authenticity.
-For a man-in-the-middle attacker like GFW, stream ciphers guarantee that they cannot decrypt the communication, but they can still flip bits to modify the plaintext without detection.
+A key drawback of stream ciphers is that they provide confidentiality but not authenticity.
+For a man-in-the-middle attacker like the GFW, stream ciphers guarantee the communication cannot be decrypted, but they do not stop the attacker from flipping bits to modify the plaintext undetected.

 AEAD